 Finally, rock rakes are a specialized tool used to collect stones from rocky soils that have already been tilled.
-While designs for rake rakes vary, most have a curved U-shaped design that allows you to rake cultivated soils for rocks and then flip the head to winnow out any remaining soil before relocating the stones out of the garden.
+While designs for rock rakes vary, most have a curved U-shaped design that allows you to rake cultivated soils for rocks and then flip the head to winnow out any remaining soil before relocating the stones out of the garden.

 For traditional bow or level head rakes, look for forged steel heads rather than rake heads made of stamped, hardened or cast steel.
 Forging is the strongest and most labor-intensive of the steel-manufacturing processes and produces a denser end product, which holds a better edge.
 It also has slight flexibility that adds to the durability of the tools by helping prevent breakage.

 Beyond the heads of the tools, consider the type of handle.
 Good hardwood handles (traditionally ash or hickory) are my preferred choice, though some may prefer fiberglass handles, as they’re lighter and require less cleaning and care.
 Whichever handle type you choose, be sure that it’s firmly connected to the rake head.
 Finally, be sure to select a tool with a long handle so it can be used by people of any height without back strain.

 Expect to pay three or four times more for a well-crafted rake than you would for a low-grade hardware store rake.
 The upside to the high costs is that, when well-cared for, these tools truly are lasting and can even be passed down to the next generation of farmers and gardeners.

 This article originally appeared in the September/October 2016 issue of Hobby Farms.